-The Offices of the President, Provost & Vice President for Academic Affairs, Vice President for Business & Administration, Vice President for Institutional Advancement, Vice President for Economic Development, and Chief Compliance Officer, are housed on the second floor of the McDowell Administration Building.
-The Offices of the Graduate School, Center for IT Excellence, Chief Information Officer, Procurement Services, Human Resources, Payroll, Contract Administration, Bursar, and Financial Services are located on the ground floor.
-The Office of Annual Programs is on the third floor.
+The Offices of the President, Provost & Vice President for Academic Affairs, Vice President for Finance & Administration, Vice President for Philanthropy and Engagement, Vice President for Economic Development, and Chief Ethics and Compliance Officer, are housed on the second floor of the McDowell Administration Building.
+The Offices of the Graduate School, Center for IT Excellence, Chief Information Officer, Procurement Services, Contract Administration, Bursar, and Financial Services are located on the ground floor.
+The Office of Philanthropy Operations is on the third floor.
 The College of Business is located in the eastern portion of the building.

 The Campus: Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the Offices of the Dean of Students, Assistant Dean of Campus Life & Student Development, Counseling Center, Residential Living & Learning, and TRiO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the Auxiliary Services and Mane Card Office, the Offices of the Associate Dean of Campus Life & Student Success, Counseling Center, Residential Living & Learning, and TRiO Programs.